joedinesh5/practice/README.md

 DevOps Viable Cases
 Welcome to the DevOps Practical Illustrations repository!
 This repository contains a collection of practical illustrations and projects to assist you learn and ace DevOps concepts and tools.

+DevOps Practical Examples Projects Overview

+Beginner Level:
+• Create a Simple Web Server: Learn server configuration and HTTP request handling.
+• Containerize a Web Application: Understand Dockerfile and container orchestration.
+• Version Control with Git: Learn Git branching, merging, and collaboration workflows.
+• Intermediate Level: Set up a CI/CD pipeline with Jenkins: Automate build, test, and deployment process.
+• Infrastructure as Code with Terraform: Understand infrastructure as code principles and best practices.
+• Monitoring and Logging with Prometheus and Grafana: Set up monitoring and logging for a web application.
+• Advanced Level: Kubernetes Cluster Deployment: Learn about Kubernetes concepts like pods, services, and deployments.
+• Automate Infrastructure with Ansible: Automate server configuration and management.
+• Implement DevSecOps Practices: Integrate security into DevOps pipeline.

+Contributing:
+• Open an issue or submit a pull request for suggestions or improvements.

 Table of Contents
 Introduction
 Getting Started